ThomasDerZweifler/backbone-mongodb/README.md

 # Examples

 *  [SocialMobileApplication](http://dealancer.github.io/sma) - is an example application created to demonstrate Backbone.js and jQueryMobile capabilities, it communicates with [MongoLab](http://mongolab.com/), the RESTful MongoDB service.
-You can download client application from [github project page](http://github.com/dealancer/sma).
+You can download client application from it's [github project page](http://github.com/dealancer/sma).